jadecobra/python_tdd_exercises/source/classes/classes.rst

   the terminal shows all tests passed

-* then I will make the definition to explicitly state the parent `object <https://docs.python.org/3/glossary.html#term-object>`_
+* then I make the definition to explicitly state the parent `object <https://docs.python.org/3/glossary.html#term-object>`_

   .. code-block:: python